wangzhezhe/mona-vtk/example/leaderworker/README.md

 Besides, the simulation uses the `elasticmbleaderworker.cpp`, and we need to make sure the proper strategy is adopted.
 For example, if we try to evaluate the static strategy, we can use the `controller.naiveLeave2` function in the
 `elasticmbleaderworker.cpp`, if we try to evaluate the adaptive strategy, we can use the `controller.dynamicLeave` function.

+### dwater example

+The scripts in `dwaterclient/scripts/` listed scripts for running the analtyics with the dwater simulation. `testrunElasticnaive.scripts` is the script that adopts the naive strategy and `testrunElasticadaptive.scripts` is the script that adopts the adaptive elasticity strategy.